Parthghetia/devops-with-python/README.md

 ['services', 'pods', 'K8s', 'Git', 'openshift']
 >>>
 ```
-The best way to remove the last item is to pop
+The best way to remove the last item is to pop.
+You could use index number to kill the right item in the list
 ```
 >>> k8s
 ['services', 'pods', 'K8s', 'Git', 'openshift']